 The levator ani muscles help hold up the bladder and prostate in men and the uterus and vagina in women.
 When these muscles spasm, they can cause pelvic pain and urinary incontinence.

 Other common pelvic pain causes include pelvic floor muscle hypertonia, pudendal neuralgia, and persistent genital arousal disorder.

 Physical therapy and restorative yoga can significantly improve your condition if you suffer from chronic pelvic pain.
 These therapies can strengthen your muscles to help with bladder control, pain, and more.

 If you experience frequent muscle spasms, trigger point injections help reduce inflammation to relieve pain.
 When integrated into a physical therapy plan, trigger point injections can also help expedite your recovery.

 Enhance Center also offers peripheral nerve hydrodissection to relieve nerve pain.
 This minimally invasive treatment involves injecting your irritated nerves with a nerve block to relieve pain and minimize inflammation.

 Pelvic pain is a serious condition that impacts your quality of life.
-To learn more, call Enhance Center or book an appointment online today.
+To learn more, call Enhance Center to book an appointment today.